popolo-project/popolo-spec/specs/index.md

 <h1 id="history">7.
 Change history</h1>

+* 2014-06-22: Remove the object property from the Motion class.
 * 2014-06-22: Add a group result property to the VoteEvent class.
 * 2014-06-22: Add a group property to the Count class.
 * 2014-06-22: Replace the context property with a session property in the VoteEvent class.